Tyla discography

-The discography of South African singer and songwriter Tyla comprises one studio album, two extended plays (EPs), twenty singles (including three as a featured artist), four promotional singles and twenty music videos.
+The discography of South African singer and songwriter Tyla comprises two studio albums, two extended plays (EPs), twenty-five singles (including four as a featured artist), four promotional singles and twenty-five music videos.
 Tyla released her debut self-titled studio album on 22 March 2024, which incorporated her digital EP of the same name released on 1 December 2023.
 The album debuted at number 24 on the US Billboard 200 chart.
 It was supported by four singles: "Water", which reached the top 10 in multiple countries and earned multi-platinum certifications in several regions, "Truth or Dare", "Art" and "Jump".
 The deluxe edition of the album, released on 11 October 2024, was certified gold in Norway and included the single "Push 2 Start", which debuted at number 88 on the US Billboard Hot 100 chart.

 In 2025, as Tyla prepared for her debut mixtape's release, she contributed to a film soundtrack and collaborated with several artists.
 She was featured on "When I'm with You" by Thai musician Lisa of Blackpink from her debut solo studio album, Alter Ego.
 She contributed to the remix of WizTheMc's "Show Me Love" and she appeared on the Smurfs (2025) film soundtrack with the song "Everything Goes with Blue".
 Tyla appeared on "PBT", a single from the second compilation album by American rapper Travis Scott and the JackBoys.

 Tyla debuted "Bliss", her first solo single since her 2024 self-titled debut studio album, on 9 May 2025, after an unauthorized tease during her April Coachella set.
 The single reached number 34 on the Official South African Charts and number 4 on the UK Afrobeats Singles Chart.
 On 11 July 2025, Tyla released "Is It" accompanied by a music video directed by Aerin Moreno, who also directed "Push 2 Start".
 "Is It" garnered 1,274,357 Spotify streams in its first 24 hours, marking Tyla's biggest platform debut as of July 2025, with its YouTube video amassing 762,000 views on release day.
 The track topped the UK Afrobeats Singles Chart and reached number 7 in South Africa.
 Marketed as We Wanna Party, Tyla's second EP, WWP, was released on 25 July 2025, featuring Nigerian singer Wizkid.
 The EP earned positive reviews, with critics praising Tyla's vocal performance, though some noted her Coloured identity might affect her U.S. reception.
 However, WWP faced criticism for not charting on the US Billboard 200, selling 3,700 units in its first week.
 That same month, Tyla announced a mixtape featuring "Bliss" and "Is It" via social media with a pre-save link.

 She contributed to "Nice Guy" from Cardi B's second studio album, Am I the Drama?
 American rapper Yung Miami accused Tyla of stealing "Chanel" prior to its release.